StoneEdgeTech/goshopify/README.md

 goshopify
 =========
-Idiomatic Shopify API in Go
+Idiomatic implementation of the [Shopify API](https://docs.shopify.com/api) in Go

 Progress
 ====